keerthinalabotu/cse15l-lab-reports/CSE_lab_report_2.md

 on the argument "/" which is the defualt where the user doesn't put anything else into the url.
 Eventually the existing tracking field is returned with no changes made.

-In `/add-message` section: `.size()` -- there is no change because of this, the size of the existing ArryaList is returned.
+In `/add-message` section: `.size()` -- there is no change because of this, the size of the existing `ArryaList` is returned.

-In `/add-message` section: `.get()` -- the is no change for this either, it's just getting what is already existing in the ArrayList.
+In `/add-message` section: `.get()` -- the is no change for this either, it's just getting what is already existing in the `ArrayList`.

-`.contains()` -- there is no change becuase of this method either since it is merely checking if the input contains certain characters
+`.contains()` -- there is no change because of this method either since it is merely checking if the input contains certain characters.

 In `/add-message` section: `.add()` -- this does change the existing tracking field since we're adding onto it.

 In `/add-message` section: `.getQuery()` -- this doesn't change any fields since it's just retrieving the user input.

-In `/add-message` section: `.split()` -- this doens't change the field tracking list but, it does change the user input by spliting at certain characters which is then stored in the `String [] parameters`.
+In `/add-message` section: `.split()` -- this doesn't change the field tracking list but, it does change the user input by spliting at certain characters which is then stored in the `String [] parameters`.